Tips On Driving In France

 Flashing lights means the driver is claiming the right of way.

-Bringing your own car?
+Bringing your own car to France?

 If you bring your car from the UK there are certain things you have to do to make the car adaptable to driving in France.
 And since you live so close you are the lucky ones.
 You need a Warning triangle (excludes motorcycles), Reflective jackets (EN471) - one reflective jacket in the vehicle.
 This does not apply to drivers of two-wheeled and three-wheeled vehicles.
 And, if you’ll be driving in snow and the signs indicate, snow chains.
 Best to check with your automobile association like AA to double-check what else you may need.

-Rent a car
+Renting a car

 Now you have your car and off you go driving in France.